 On October 11, 2018, we received a decision from U.S. Customs Headquarters in which a mitigated amount of \$8,000 in penalties was asserted.
 In its financial statements for the quarter ended September 30, 2018, the Company accrued an additional \$4,897 of penalties.
 On December 7, 2018, we submitted a supplemental petition requesting a waiver of the penalty under the Small Business Regulatory Enforcement Act in lieu of tendering the penalty amount.
-We expect to receive a response to this waiver request by the end of the first quarter of 2019.
+On April 12, 2019, we received notice that our waiver request was denied and tendered the \$8,000 in the second quarter of 2019.